Skip Navigation

 Website, Signage and Print Design

-The Civil Rights Trail is a collection of physical land markers that also live online within it’s companion website.
-The website provides the crucial wayfinding feature that connects the locations within a larger map.
-It also provides opportunity to expound on the context and complexity each story hold. openbox9 designed the signage and their correlating webpages to work in tandem by incorporating QR codes, extended histories, and extra photographic content on the website to better capture the narratives previewed on each physical sign.
+The Civil Rights Trail is a collection of physical land markers that also live online within a companion website.
+The website provides a crucial wayfinding feature connecting individual locations within a larger trail.
+It also provides opportunities to expound on the context and complexity of each story. openbox9 designed the signage and their correlating webpages to work in tandem by incorporating QR codes, extended histories, and extra photographic content to better capture the narratives previewed on each physical sign.
 To improve the experience of moving between physical locations, we proposed an interactive map to document each location as well as a convenient GPS element to efficiently find, preview, and plot a route to the next trail location.

 Interactive online map and corresponding signage